scikit-learn/enhancement_proposals/slep011/proposal.rst

   This will **explicitly** expose the choice of the CV and meta-estimator strategy to users, instead of **implicitly** relying on the type of the estimator's `random_state`.
-Moreover, unlike in the legacy design, both all strategies will be supported by any estimator, no matter the type of the `random_state` attribute.
+Moreover, unlike in the legacy design, all strategies will be supported by any estimator, no matter the type of the `random_state` attribute.

 .. note::
     The *legacy* design refers to the design as used in the current